 The City of Everman’s sirens may be activated for any kind of emergency.
-Because our system is equipped with PA system, it may also be used to advise further instructions.
 Remember that an outdoor siren system may not be heard inside or

 in a noisy area.
 If you hear an outdoor siren system being activated, seek shelter immediately and seek media coverage for further information.